96boards-projects/libsx1509/README.md

 $ git clone https://github.com/96boards-projects/libsx1509
 $ cd libsx1509
 $ make
-$ ./example
+$ ./sx1509
 ```

 # 4. Conclusion:

 The libsx1509 library provides support for the SX1509 GPIO expander and builds on libmraa.
 It provides functions such as digitalRead digitalWrite and anaglogWrite in a similar fashion to that of Arduino IDE.
-For detailed info take a look at the example.cpp and libsx1509.h files.
+For detailed info take a look at the sx1509.cpp and libsx1509.h files.